Rugby, Warwickshire: Air

-There are direct railway links to the nearest major airport Birmingham Airport.
-The smaller Coventry Airport is also nearby.
+There are direct railway links to Birmingham Airport, via Birmingham International railway station; the smaller Coventry Airport is also nearby.

 Canal

-The Oxford Canal from near Coventry to Oxford runs around Rugby, through the Newbold, Brownsover and Hillmorton areas, although it does not come close to the town centre.
+The Oxford Canal, which runs from near Coventry to Oxford, passes around Rugby and through the areas of Newbold, Brownsover and Hillmorton.
 The canal was opened in 1790, as a winding contour canal, but was straightened out in the 1830s.
-Notable features of the canal locally are the 250 yard long tunnel at Newbold, and the flight of locks at Hillmorton, which are the busiest flight of locks on the national canal network.
+Notable features of the canal locally are the 250 yard long tunnel at Newbold and the flight of locks at Hillmorton, which are the busiest flight of locks on the national canal network.

 Cycling

-There are a number of cycling routes in Rugby, some of which are roadside cycle lanes, and others are off-road and traffic free, some of which reuse old railway infrastructure.
+There are a number of cycling routes in Rugby, including roadside cycle lanes; others are off-road and traffic free, some of which reuse old railway infrastructure.